 Candidates file for state House, county prosecutor primaries

-Flint, MI–Six candidateshave filed to run for a seat representing Flint in the Michigan House of Representatives.
+Flint, MI — Six candidates have filed to run for a seat representing Flint in the Michigan House of Representatives.

 Rep. Cynthia Neeley, D-Flint, is running for her first full term in the seat.
 She won a partial term during a special election earlier this year, after her husband, Sheldon Neeley, vacated the seat to serve as Flint mayor.